kirti136/kirti136/README.md

 - 📄 Know about my experiences [Resumé](https://drive.google.com/file/d/1gQ1LyX41G-Qs10g5oyx6Y9es2Zq6WFxV/view?usp=sharing)

-- ⚡ Fun fact *Can produce best ot of waste*
+- ⚡ Fun fact *"Did you know that the first computer bug was a real insect?
+In 1947, Grace Hopper and her team found a moth stuck in a relay of the Harvard Mark II computer, causing it to malfunction.
+They taped the moth into their logbook and coined the term 'debugging'! 🐛💻 #CodingHistory"*

 <h3 align="left">Connect with me:</h3>